-How to Throw a Virtual Graduation Party
+How to Throw an Epic Virtual Graduation Party

 thebestschools.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Are you ready to discover your college program?

 Some milestones are worth celebrating in a big way.
 Here's how to throw an epic virtual graduation party.